nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/package-manifest.md

   </target-platform>

 ```
-Where the compatible distribution name must refers to the `org.nuxeo.distribution.name` property of the Nuxeo platform and the range of compatible distribution versions is defined using a *maven-like* version range syntax and refers to the `org.nuxeo.distribution.version` property of the Nuxeo platform.
+The compatible distribution name must refer to the `org.nuxeo.distribution.name` property of the Nuxeo platform.

+The range of compatible distribution versions is defined using a *maven-like* version range syntax and refers to the `org.nuxeo.distribution.version` property of the Nuxeo platform.

 ### Constraints